King William IV of the United Kingdom

 Queen Charlotte painted by Benjamin West in 1779 with her 13 eldest children; Credit – http://www.royalcollection.org.uk

-William was brought up with his brother Edward at Kew Palace and they were educated by Dr. John James Majendie, a classical scholar, and Major General Budé, a Swiss who was an officer in the Hanover Army.
+William was brought up with his brother Edward at Kew Palace where they were educated by Dr. John James Majendie, a classical scholar, and Major General Budé, a Swiss officer in the Hanover Army.
 King George III decided that William would have a career in the navy.
-In 1879, at the age of 13, William went to sea along with his tutor Mr. Majendie, serving under Captain (later Admiral) Robert Digby on the HMS Prince George.
+In 1879, at the age of 13, William went to sea with his tutor Mr. Majendie, serving under Captain (later Admiral) Robert Digby on the HMS Prince George.
 On his father’s orders, William received no privileges and was treated the same as his fellow sailors.

-William age 13 (left) and his younger brother Edward, painted by Benjamin West, 1778; Credit – Wikipedia
+William age 13 (left) and his younger brother Edward; Credit – Wikipedia

-During his naval career, William, nicknamed Sailor Bill, served on a number of ships and in a number of places.
+During his naval career, William, nicknamed Sailor Bill, served on several ships and in many places.
 In 1789, his ship saw action in the Battle of Cape St Vincent.
 He was then stationed in the West Indies and Nova Scotia.
 William was transferred to HMS Warwick and saw action in the Delaware Bay in the American Revolution.
 In 1785, William was made the third lieutenant of the frigate HMS Hebe.
 The following year, William was made captain of the HMS Pegasus.
-The Pegasus was stationed in West Indies under the command of Admiral Horatio Nelson, who became a close friend of William.
+The Pegasus was stationed in the West Indies under the command of Admiral Horatio Nelson, who became William’s close friend.
 When Admiral Nelson married in 1787, William gave away the bride.
-William returned to England in December of 1787 and was subsequently appointed to the command of the frigate HMS Andromeda in the West Indies.
+William returned to England in December of 1787 and was subsequently appointed to command the frigate HMS Andromeda in the West Indies.
 In 1789, William was appointed Rear Admiral and commanded the HMS Valiant in home waters, his last command afloat.
 Prince William received the Order of the Garter in 1782 and was created Duke of Clarence and St Andrews and Earl of Munster in 1789.
 He was appointed Vice-Admiral in 1799 and Admiral of the Fleet in 1811, both honorary positions.

 by Sir Martin Archer Shee, oil on canvas, circa 1800